bgachara/bgachara.github.io/posts/databases.md

 - Redundant and Approximate conditions
   - Impossible to index a condition correctly.
   - Use a redundant condition to help narrow down records quickly.
-  - should be logically correct.
+  - Should be logically correct.

 - Select only what you need.
-  - especially for large data format fields.
+  - Especially for large data format fields.
   - check ActiveRecord model for hrams of this.
   - invisible keyword to exclude from default SELECT * unless explicitly called.